Menopause and Sleep Concerns? These Supplements Can Help

 Scientific studies have shown phytoestrogens improve sleep, therefore lowering sleep disturbances, reducing insomnia symptoms, diminishing daytime tiredness, and increasing sleep efficiency.

 The effects of phytoestrogens from food sources and supplements are complex.
 Because of their ability to act like and influence estrogen, a hormone, phytoestrogens directly affect the body’s endocrine system.
 Phytoestrogens can have both estrogenic (estrogen-promoting) and anti-estrogenic (estrogen-blocking) effects.
 Using phytoestrogens is a decision best made in consultation with a physician, considering a woman’s diet, age, individual health conditions and risks, other medications and supplements she’s already using, and the severity of her menopause symptoms.
-Because they can function like estrogen in the body, long-term use of phytoestrogens may carry similar risks as estrogen replacement therapy, and women with breast and other estrogen-influenced cancers, or who have risks for these cancers, may be advised not to use phytoestrogen supplements.
+Because they can function like estrogen in the body, long-term use of phytoestrogens may carry risks similar to estrogen replacement therapy, and women with breast and other estrogen-influenced cancers, or who have risks for these cancers, may be advised not to use phytoestrogen supplements.
 Be sure to discuss both the potential benefits and potential risks with your physician before using phytoestrogen supplements.

 Let’s look more closely at some of the phytoestrogen supplements used by women in menopause:

 Genistein.
 This isoflavone may reduce the frequency and intensity of hot flashes and night sweats, and may also improve symptoms of depression and anxiety, according to research.
 Genistein may offer protection to the cardiovascular system, and make it easier to avoid gaining weight.
 There’s also evidence linking genistein to a reduction in bone loss.
 Research shows this isoflavone may be helpful to sleep—thanks to its anxiolytic properties—and may increase amounts of non-REM sleep.